adiq/docker-benchmark/README.md

 * RAM: `16 GB 1867 MHz DDR3`
 * OS: `macOS High Sierra 10.13.1`ver

-Tests was measured by `time` command and the average score was calculated using perl `Dumbbench`
+Tests was measured by `time` command
+At first, the average score was calculated using `Dumbbench`, but it turned out that it takes into account the time of spinning up/destroying containers which is not as important and leads to incorrect average times.
+Now, average times are calculated manually.

 Docker Machine and Docker For Mac was always executed with 2 CPUs and 8GB of memory; using same 100MB file.

-# Used commands

-Dumbbench:
-`dumbbench --precision 0.80 --initial 10 --maxiter 100 --float -- <command>`

-mkfile:
-`mkfile -n 100M test.dat`